Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Does Later still support X/Twitter?

 No. Later dropped X/Twitter support in August 2025.
-If you need to schedule posts on X, Buffer supports it, or you can use a tool like PostEverywhere that covers all seven major platforms including X and Threads.
+If you need to schedule posts on X, Buffer supports it, or you can use a tool like PostEverywhere that covers all eight major platforms including X and Threads.

 Is Buffer really free?